Inclusion and Intersection Relations Between Fundamental Classes of Discrete Convex Functions: Definitions of Discrete Convex Functions

 and extend this notation to a pair of integer vectors $(x, y)$ as

 A function $f: \ZZ\sp{n} \to \RR \cup \{ +\infty \}$ is called {\em directed discrete midpoint convex} \cite{TT21ddmc} if the inequality

 is satisfied by every pair $(x, y) \in \ZZ\sp{n} \times \ZZ\sp{n}$.
-A nonempty set $S$ is called {\em directed discrete midpoint convex} if its indicator function $\delta_{S}$ is a directed discrete midpoint convex function. \Lnat-convex functions are directed discrete midpoint convex functions, and \Lnat-convex sets are directed discrete midpoint convex sets.
+A nonempty set $S$ is called {\em directed discrete midpoint convex} if its indicator function $\delta_{S}$ is a directed discrete midpoint convex function. \Lnat-convex functions are directed discrete midpoint convex functions, and \Lnat-convex sets are directed discrete midpoint convex sets (see \eqref{fnfamddmc} in Proposition \ref{PRfnclassInc}).